Lighthouses of Gabon

 been restored in recent years, and the station has been converted

-into a resort, called Phare de Gombé Beach, scheduled to open in 2012.
+into a resort called Phare de Gombé Beach, which opened in 2012.
+The station is within the Parc National de Pongara.
 Located on the western point of the peninsula sheltering

 the Estuaire du Gabon.
 Accessible by road.
 Site open, tower closed.